brogan-leidos/Diggit/README.md

 # Grid TEst

 IN PROGRESS:
- - Make it "cost" something to dig, prevent the player from spamming hammer and collecting loot
+ - Cost for digging: Currently trying to make the time investment the cost, make spamming hammer not very productive unless you're straight power or something
  - Adding a shop (Buy new items, repair items(?), Upgrade existing items
  - Adding new biomes
-   -> ~~Desert (Pressure points)~~ *high temp, low hardness, med rarity* -> Volcano (lava plumes that fill the site) *high temp, high hardness, high rarity* -> Forest (high vegatation, vegtables baby) *med temp, low hardness, low rarity* -> ~~Lakeside/Ocean (oil can spill, clouding visibility)~~ *Lower temp, low hardness, higher rarity overall* -> ~~Frozen area (Ice sheets that crack as one unit)~~ *low temp, low hardness, need to combo with ice sheets to do well, good rarity*
+   -> ~~Desert (Pressure points)~~ *high temp, low hardness, med rarity* -> Volcano (lava plumes that fill the site) *high temp, high hardness, high rarity -- good space for power players* -> Forest (high vegatation, vegtables baby, trees?) *med temp, low hardness, low rarity -- accessable to all* -> ~~Lakeside/Ocean (oil can spill, clouding visibility)~~ *Lower temp, low hardness, higher rarity overall* -> ~~Frozen area (Ice sheets that crack as one unit)~~ *low temp, low hardness, need to combo with ice sheets to do well, good rarity -- good space for dex players*

 TODO: (prioritized from highest to lowest)
- - Add stats (STR: more tool power, DEX: less wall damage, LUCK: higher rarity)
  - Add a shop or something where you can spend your loot
  - Revamp inventory to use like... a material system or something?
 Idk, crafting and building whatever
  - World map to travel between biomes
+ - Make tool rotation a purchasable ability

  - Generate pressure points using noise (hurt the wall more when hit)
  - Update the soil building algorithm to use noise instead of random assignment